Filmmaking With Excellence

 Award-Winning Work

-Fiction film “My Brother’s Keeper” screened at ten film festivals, won the recognizable industry award known as a Telly, and earned a win from the Central Great Lakes Emmy organization.
+Fiction Film “Dream Soda” screened at 12 film festivals, won a Silver Telly Award, and two Student Production Awards from the Central Great Lakes Emmy organization.

 Our Approach to Story